vickmuir/Backup/mssql-plugin.md

 ## Installing the MSSQL plug-in

-To install the SQL plug-in, run the Agent installation kit.
+To install the plug-in, run the Agent installation kit.
 The plug-in appears as an option on the **Custom Setup** page.

 Before you install the MSSQL plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {:tip}